zulhakim-89/onb_assignment/README.md

 	|utils.py|helper function|
 	|requirements.txt|list of libraries|

-3. Your function or method line should be within your palm size.
+3. Your functions or methods should be within your palm size.
-4. Your apps should use modularization by separating function into smaller size.s
+4. Your apps should use modularization by separating function into smaller size.
 5. Your function should have docstrings and necessary comments.
 6. Your application should be friendly user.

-## Goals
+## Todo

-* [ ] Use Git Command
 * [ ] Use git add, git commit, git push, git pull
+* [ ] Use git commit convention
+* [ ] Use virtual environment
 * [ ] Implement modularization
+* [ ] Implement UI from Streamlit
 * [ ] Write well documented functions (dostring)
-* [ ] Implement UI from Streamlit